gwoodwa1/voiceclone-api/README.md

 Subscription to the ElevenLabs Voice Cloning application allows you to use the API to create Audio speech from any given text.

-I have built this application in Golang as you will find examples in Python within the Elevenlabs.io site.
+I have built this application to make the API calls in Golang.
+You will find similiar examples in Python within the Elevenlabs.io site.

 Steps needed